FlorianButz/fenUISharp/docs/README.md

 # fenUISharp
-A native C# Windows overlay UI framework with a focus on exciting design.
+FenUISharp is a native Windows C# UI framework which aims for a modern and unique style.